Samara Samara Oblast, Russia Travel Guide

 Maintain a respectful demeanor in public spaces and on transport.

-Ask permission before photographing individuals, especially children.
+Ask permission before photographing individuals, particularly for kids.

 Carry some small gifts from your home country.
 These receive appreciation when meeting locals or as tokens of thanks.